JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Write the inputChange listener function to see if the user is typing a query #DONE
 - When typing a query, it should show possible trends or users #DONE
 - Let us concatenate both ref arrays into one for the possible results #DONE
-- The suggested results div is too small on phones
+- The suggested results div is too small on phones #DONE
+- Add the feeds for photos and gif feeds

+## Image upload icon
+- The icon is not in line with the other icons #DONE

 ## Messaging
 - Separate page where users can message each other